Florida Real Estate Practice Questions: A practical guide to Success

 Question 10: What is an easement?

-a) A right to possess and use someone else's property. b) A non-possessory right to use another person’s land for a specific purpose. c) A type of deed used to transfer property ownership. d) A lien placed on a property to secure a debt.
+a) A right to possess and use someone else's property.
+Plus, b) A non-possessory right to use another person’s land for a specific purpose. c) A type of deed used to transfer property ownership. d) A lien placed on a property to secure a debt.

 Answer: B An easement grants a limited right to use another's property, without the right to possess it.